 As a result, we create an expectation in the body of Christ that you’re not allowed to feel pain, that “rejoice” cancels out sadness.
 A completely unreasonable expectation.

 This verse is reminding us to rejoice IN our suffering.
-To keep praising and being thankful in everything, including your sadness.
+To keep praising and being thankful in everything, including our sadness.
 We are called to keep rejoicing in the good moments and the bad ones because God is still good in all of them.

+The more pain I’ve experienced in life, the more I’ve realized that each moment I shut off the pain was a missed opportunity to see God’s goodness.
 His presence in the hurting, his quickness to send an outpouring of love from all directions, the beautifully creative ways he showed me his heart’s response to my pain, all were things that marked me forever.
 Without allowing him to step into the places I had no idea how to mend, I would have never known him the way I do today.
-And let me say, I am so thankful I don’t see him through the same lens I used to.
+And I must say, I am so thankful I don’t see him through the same lens I used to.

 So if you’re hurt, then hurt.
 If you’ve got pain, don’t ignore it.
 Yet also rejoice.
 Rejoice in the weakness that gives our Father a wide open space to be strong on our behalf.